vision-zjweu/compv.github.io/docs/hw6.md

 \pB \equiv \MB \XB
 $$

-and (see foreword) by deriving an optimization problem.
+and by deriving an optimization problem.
 The script `task1.py` shows you how to load the data.
 The data we want you to use is in `task1/`, but we show you how to use data from Task 2 and 3 as well. **Credit:** The data from task 1 and an early version of the problem comes from James Hays's Georgia Tech CS 6476.

 1.  *(15 points)* {{ code }} <span class="code">Fill in `find_projection` in `task1.py`.</span>